 Participating States and Provinces

 Data and input from participating states and provinces play a key role in SOP4CWD.
-As of April 2021, wildlife agencies from fifteen US states and one Canadian province have joined SOP4CWD.
-Eight additional wildlife agencies are either in the process of completing formal agreements or are considering doing so.
+As of August 2021, wildlife agencies from twenty-two US states and one Canadian province have joined SOP4CWD.
+Nine additional wildlife agencies are either in the process of completing formal agreements or are considering doing so.

 Wildlife agencies provide important information about their CWD surveillance programs, including workflows and objectives.
 By engaging and contributing to SOP4CWD, wildlife agencies ensure that the analyses and products are relevant and can be integrated into existing surveillance programs.